CS126SP20/Game-of-Life/DEVELOPMENT.md

 #### May 6, 2020
 * Final clean up of code and documentation
-* Finishing up project for final submission
+* Finishing project for final submission
+  * Reviewing code and fixing naming conventions and format